heussd/bpm-camunda-kogito-at-a-gallop/readme.md

 ### Why BPM?

 1. Economical: You might draw it (in PowerPoint) anyway, why not in a executable standard notation? <!-- .element: class="fragment" data-fragment-index="1" -->
-1. Subject Matter: Business people can model the process, they know it best - right?! <!-- .element: class="fragment" data-fragment-index="2" -->
+1. Subject Matter: Business people can model the process themselves and they know it best<!-- .element: class="fragment" data-fragment-index="2" -->
+   - right?! <!-- .element: class="fragment" data-fragment-index="3" -->
-1. Technological: Software that handles: <!-- .element: class="fragment" data-fragment-index="3" -->
+1. Technological: Software that takes care of: <!-- .element: class="fragment" data-fragment-index="4" -->
    - states and versions of processes
    - human / machine interaction

 ---

-### _Completely unbiased_ comparison of BPM suites
+### _Completely unbiased_ comparison of approaches

 |                  Yes Code                  |          No Code          |
 | :----------------------------------------: | :-----------------------: |